 This is a high security event.
 Security procedures will be in place on the day of the event.
 We encourage you to arrive without bags, backpacks, and large purses.
 All bags are subject to inspection and this may delay your entrance into Woolsey Hall.
 We appreciate your understanding.
 To accommodate these additional security measures, doors will open at 3:15 p.m.
 Electronic devices, including laptops and phones, cannot be used during the program.
 You will be required to present your ticket as proof of registration and photo ID upon entrance to Woolsey Hall.
 We encourage you to arrive early.
 Thank you for joining us in what promises to be a unique and inspiring event.

 The lecture is free and open to the public.
-It will be followed by a reception for Ambassador Power with Timothy Dwight Fellows at the Timothy Dwight Master's house.
+It will be followed by a reception for His Holiness with Timothy Dwight Fellows at the Timothy Dwight Master's house.
 This reception is by invitation only.
-Following the reception, Master Brenzel will host a dinner in Ambassador Power's honor for Timothy Dwight students and other invited Yale students and guests.
+Master Brenzel will host a dinner on April 8 in His Holiness's honor for Timothy Dwight students and other invited Yale students and guests.

 For full details of The Karmapa's visit to Yale, please go to http://himalaya.yale.edu/